Calyps0man/ps3-ps2-UART_free_diagnostic_tool/README.md

 - `FAIL MEM` — a tested local memory comparison failed.
 - `FAIL DATA` — a completed transfer returned incorrect data.
 - `N/T` — the test was not executed.

-These are targeted functional probes, not exhaustive production certifications. `OK` means the operation described above passed; it does not prove that every instruction, memory location, timing condition or interface is perfect.

 Possible situations: